aliaumrani/mcls-vanet/README.md

 #### Run the code
  The python implementation is available at [mcls-vanet.py](mcls-vanet.py)
 ## Bibliography
-Umrani, Alia, Apurva K. Vangujar, and Paolo Palmieri.
+Alia Umrani, Apurva K. Vangujar, and Paolo Palmieri.
 "Anonymous Multi-Receiver Certificateless Hybrid Signcryption for Broadcast Communication."
 In ICISSP, pp. 733-744.
 2024.